se-sic/VaRA-Tool-Suite/docs/source/tutorials/container_guide.rst

        vara-buildsetup build vara --container=DEBIAN_10

-   Note that the underlying tools do not support network file systems.
+   Note that the underlying tools may not support network file systems (i.e., if you are using podman in `rootless mode <https://github.com/containers/podman/blob/master/rootless.md>`_).
    In the ``.benchbuild.yml`` configuration, you need to set the values of ``root`` and ``runroot`` to a directory that is locally available on the current machine.
    For example, you can use the following values:

    .. code-block:: yaml